Mario-1150/A-Fundamental-Analysis-Web-Scraping-Project-on-Energy/README.md

 - Creates a data frame using Pandas to store the extracted data.

-- Visualizes the free cash flow data using Seaborn and Matplotlib.
+- Visualizes the free cash flow data using Matplotlib.

 - Extracts relative valuation metrics (P/S and P/E ratios) from the companies' websites.